cortexlabs/cortex/docs/clusters/networking/api-gateway.md

 # API Gateway

-If you would like to support HTTPS endpoints for your Cortex APIs, here are a few options:

-* Set up a [custom domain](custom-domain.md) with an [SSL certificate](https.md)
-* AWS API Gateway: This is the simplest approach if a custom domain is not required; continue reading this guide for instructions.
+This guide shows how set up AWS API Gateway for your Cortex APIs, which is the simplest way to enable HTTPS if a custom domain is not required.
+See [here](https.md) for how to set up a custom domain with SSL certificates instead.

 Please note that one limitation of API Gateway is that there is a 30-second time limit for all requests.